camilleFournier/PWA_Master_Thesis/README.md

 A new frame can follow overall 3 different patterns though some combinations of the three can occur :
 * the browser surface changes (pool 'Browser Frame')
 * the app surface changes slightly (pool 'Basic Frame')
-* the app surface changes entirely (pool 'Main Frame')
+* the app surface changes entirely (pools 'Basic Frame' + 'Main Frame')

 Each pool is divided into rows representing the thread the events inside belong to.
 The arrows connecting the events represent either a chronological order (one event happens after the other) or a parent/child relationship (one event 'contains' the other event, the former starting before and ending after the latter).